google/oboe/apps/OboeTester/docs/AutomatedTesting.md

-    rms.signal = 0.81829  # Root Mean Square of the signal, if it can be detected rms.noise = 0.12645   # Root Mean Square of the background noise before the signal is detected reset.count = 2       # number of times the full duplex stream input underflowed and had to resyncronize result = 0            # 0 or a negative error result.text = OK      # text equivalent of the result latency.empty.frames = 476   # round trip latency if the top output buffer was empty
+    rms.signal = 0.81829  # Root Mean Square of the signal, if it can be detected rms.noise = 0.12645   # Root Mean Square of the background noise before the signal is detected reset.count = 2       # number of times the full duplex stream input underflowed and had to resynchronize result = 0            # 0 or a negative error result.text = OK      # text equivalent of the result latency.empty.frames = 476   # round trip latency if the top output buffer was empty